Congratulations on registering your Sole Proprietorship on Ownr! We have compiled a quick guide for you to get your business up and running.

 There is no transition process from a Sole Proprietorship to a corporation as it's a new legal entity.
 If you already have an Ownr account, you can select 'Add new company' from the dropdown on the top left and then click 'New' instead of 'Existing'.
 You can dissolve your sole proprietorship directly with the government if you wish.

 You can generally choose to use the same name as your sole proprietorship when you incorporate.
-In order to do so, you will have to sign a consent form.
+In order to do so, you may need to sign a consent form.

 Follow the steps below when creating the new corporation:

 Our blog has many resources on this.
-Read our article on “Reasons Why Sole Proprietors Incorporate Their Business” so you can learn more.
+Read our article on "When is the Best Time to Incorporate" so you can learn more.

 If you have any questions or require assistance with any of the above, don’t hesitate to reach out to our support team.